Renault ending van collaboration with Fiat ahead of Fiat/PSA deal

-PARIS, Oct 23 (Reuters) - Carmakers Renault and Fiat Chrysler are terminating their production collaboration on vans ahead of the latter’s merger with rival PSA Group, Renault’s deputy chief executive Clotilde Delbos said on Friday.
+PARIS (Reuters) - Carmakers Renault RENA.PA and Fiat Chrysler FCHA.MI are terminating their production collaboration on vans ahead of the latter's merger with rival PSA Group PEUP.PA, Renault's deputy chief executive Clotilde Delbos said on Friday.

 In a deal forged under former Renault boss Carlos Ghosn, the French carmaker had been producing Fiat’s Talento vans at its Sandouville plant in France.